P&O Hotel (Fremantle)

 The P&O Hotel is a heritage listed building located at 25 High Street on the corner of Mouat Street in Fremantle, Western Australia.
 It was one of many commercial buildings constructed in Fremantle during the gold boom period in the late nineteenth and early twentieth century.

 Description

 The corner building is a two-storey Federation Filigree style structure.
-The highly decorative parapet has five large pediments featuring stilted arches with columns and decorative stucco along with balustrade and columns.
+Its highly decorative parapet has five large pediments featuring stilted arches with columns and decorative stucco along with balustrade and columns.
 The corner of the building parapet has the remains of a dome inscribed with the name The P&O Hotel in decorative stucco.
 The top of the dome has been removed.
 Both storeys feature large multi-paned windows with stucco architraves.
 The High Street and Mouat Street frontage features a bull nose veranda with extensive iron lacework and a truncated corner main entrance.